WangLeto/react-image-viewer/README.md

   // ...
 }
 ```
-As I tried, if you are using a router, it would be better to choose the router to implement a history go back operation instead of enabling the `enableGoBack`.
+If you are using a router, just use router to implement a history go back operation instead of enabling `enableGoBack`.

 # React 图片查看器